weidagang/callbackless-js/README.md

 It turns out that callbackless.js is not only a successful application of Functor and Monad in JavaScript, but also a great tutorial to advanced functional programming for JavaScript programmers.
 I have the faith that every JavaScript programmer would be able to understand the "scary monsters" with this library.

-Now, let's get a sense of how the code looks like with a sample code:
+Now, let's get a sense of how the code looks like with a sample code (naming convention: promises and functions on promises are named as ``xxx$``):

 ```javascript
 // import the core APIs